silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/01_File_Management.md

 By default files which do not exist on either the live or draft stage (but do have a version history) are removed from the filesystem.

-In order to permanantly keep a record of all past physical files you can set the `File.keep_archived_assets` config option to true.
+In order to permanently keep a record of all past physical files you can set the `File.keep_archived_assets` config option to true.
 This will ensure that historic files can always be restored, albeit at a cost to disk storage.